 Sam and Ian, just … just, so much admiration.
 You bring me to tears.

-let alone those that extend for blocks,
+I’ll go first.
+Never have I ever seen early-voting lines, let alone those that extend for blocks, for days.

 Now, how many of you are still in the game?